What Not to Pack: A Guide to Non-allowable Removal Items

 This list includes the sentimental, the living and the dangerous.
 They are the items that may need to be either moved by yourself or completely disposed of altogether.
 We hope this guide will save you from some last-minute stress so that you can organise everything in advance and separate the restricted items from the moving boxes.

 In this guide, we'll discuss the non-allowable items that removal companies cannot handle or transport.
-From dangerous items to your beloved pets, there are a variety of things that your removal company will not transport and that you'll have to handle yourself.
+From dangerous items to your beloved pets, there are a variety of things that your removal company will not transport.
 Below, we go through each category explaining what's included in the list, why they can't be transported in removal vans and how you can take care of them yourself.

 This first part of the list is the most important as it’s about keeping you and the removal team safe during your moving day.
-Dangerous items are generally flammable, corrosive or even explosive (or any mixture of the three) and can include compressed gasses, radioactive materials and poisonous substances.
+Dangerous items are generally flammable, corrosive or even explosive (or any mixture of the three).
+These can include compressed gasses, radioactive materials and poisonous substances.

 If any of these items listed below need to be moved, then keep in mind that you may have to move them yourself as the removals team won’t be able to handle them due to various safety legislation.
-If you have a few fireworks stashed in the attic that you forgot to use on bonfire night, then remember to safely dispose of or handle them yourself during moving day.
+If you have a few fireworks stashed in the attic that you forgot to use on bonfire night, then remember to safely dispose of or handle them yourself.